-On Christmas Eve in 1818, in the Austrian village of Obendorf, one of the most celebrated Christmas carols was written.
-In the church of St Nicholas, preparation for the midnight mass had been thrown into chaos with the discovery that the church organ had broken.
-Faced with the possibility of a silent night, the parish priest and the organist hurriedly wrote a work for the remaining instruments, guitar and voice.
+On Christmas Eve in 1818, in the Austrian town of Oberndorf, one of the most celebrated Christmas carols of all-time was composed.
+In the church of St Nicholas, preparation for the Midnight Mass had been thrown into chaos with the discovery that the church organ had broken.
+Faced with the possibility of a silent night, the parish priest and the organist rapidly wrote a work for the remaining instruments - guitar and voice.

-The work they performed was Stille Nacht, which is now better known as Silent Night, which has since been translated into over three hundred languages around the world.
+The work they performed was Stille Nacht, now better known as Silent Night, which has since been translated into over three hundred languages around the world.

-Along with a serene performance of Stille Nacht by the Brandenburg Choir, you may hear a rare medieval hymn, a single pure soprano or the warm sound of natural trumpets and sackbuts heralding a bright and very Brandenburg beginning to Christmas.
+Along with a serene performance of Stille Nacht by the Brandenburg Choir, you may hear a rare medieval hymn, a single sublime soprano or the warm sound of Baroque trumpets and sackbutts heralding a bright and very Brandenburg beginning to Christmas.

 Get $25 off your ticket purchase with Dine and Discover NSW